10 Cat Lover Opinions: Is The Stereotype About Orange Cats Real

 9. Canine Cat

-A lot of orange cat behavior is similar to dogs.
-Not only do many people receive the comfort of emotional support on a bad day from their cats, but they are also offered these cuddles and purrs freely.
+A lot of orange cat behaviour is similar to that of dogs.
+Not only do many people receive the comfort of emotional support from their cats on a bad day, but they are also offered these cuddles and purrs freely.
 These cats cuddle their owners through rough patches and can identify emotional turmoil.

 One moment that had me emotional was when two cats would walk on either side of a kitten so he could hold their tails; the kitten was learning to walk and needed support.